-Background as a structural engineer in concrete, steel and wood structures for 12 years, researcher at the Norwegian Research Building Institute (SINTEF Building and Infrastructure) for 4 years with special and rehabilitation of old timber structures.
-Member of the Norwegian Timber Code committee, and currently concerned about the implementation of Eurocode 5, in both teaching curricula and practical engineering. interest in timber structures and since 2001 Professor at NTNU, structural engineering in architecture.
+Background as a structural engineer in concrete, steel and wood structures for 12 years, researcher at the Norwegian Research Building Institute (SINTEF Building and Infrastructure) for 4 years with special interest in timber structures and since 2001 Professor at NTNU, structural engineering in architecture.
 Chairman of the Norwegian glulam committee and member of the Norwegian Timber Code committee.